This page contains the following sections:

 Through the SRC program, ISN aims to help in building self-sufficient centers of excellence in the emerging world through different means of support and guidance (provided by advanced centers of nephrology).
 After the centers have 'graduated' from the program, they will be able:

-- to become hubs for the diffusion of knowledge, training and implementation of disease-preventive strategies within their geographical outreach.
+2. to become hubs for the diffusion of knowledge, training and implementation of disease-preventive strategies within their geographical outreach, and

 The essence of the SRC program is to promote the development of an "emerging" center (EC) through the goodwill and resources of a "supporting" center (SC).
-The benefits provided by the ISN are intended to reinforce and encourage the support that is provided by the partnering sister center; they are not intended to form the basis of what should ideally be and become a long lasting, stable and fruitful collaboration between two centers of excellence.
+The benefits provided by the ISN are intended to reinforce and encourage the support that is provided by the partnering sister center.
+The hope is that the SRC pair will evolve a long lasting, stable and fruitful collaboration between two centers of excellence.

-The SRC program consolidates the nurturing relationship by providing a framework and certain benefits for the sister centers which depend on the C, B or A level status of the centers.
-The benefits are products of the synergized efforts between all other ISN-COMGAN programs, activities and overall strategies.
+The SRC program consolidates and nurtures the relationship by providing a framework and certain benefits for the sister centers which depend on the C, B or A level status of the centers.
+The benefits are products of the synergized efforts between all other ISN GO Programs, activities and overall strategies.

 Benefits